-Areas of expertise: Housing and economic development; corporations.
+Areas of expertise: Housing and economic development; property; contracts; corporations.

 Contributions to Law Reviews and Other Scholarly Journals

 "Bill: Make landlords give tenants first shot to buy buildings," coverage by the Real Deal, January 31, 2020, quoting Professor of Law Michael Diamond.

 "Nonprofits May Soon Have the First Chance to Buy Apartment Buildings in San Francisco," coverage by Next City, April 9, 2019, quoting Professor Michael Diamond.